 Symptom duration.
 People with depression feel depressed almost all the time.
 Grieving people often have symptoms that fluctuate, or come in waves.

 Acceptance of support.
 People with depression often begin to isolate themselves and may even shun others.
 People who are grieving may avoid vibrant social settings, but they often accept some support from loved ones.

-Grief can be a trigger for major depressive disorder, but not everyone who grieves will experience severe depression.
+Grief can be a trigger for depression, but not everyone who grieves will experience depression.

 Grief is a normal, expected set of emotions that can occur after the loss of a loved one.
 However, some people experience a more significant and longer-lasting level of grief.
 This is known as complicated grief.

-Complicated grief is somewhere between grief and depression.
-It can also lead to depression or worsen depression in someone who already experiences it.
+Complicated grief may share many of the same symptoms of depression.
+It can also lead to depression, or worsen depression in someone who already experiences it.

 Symptoms of complicated grief include:

-- difficulty thinking of anything other than your loved one’s death
+- trouble thinking about anything other than your loved one’s death

 - lasting longing for your deceased loved one